jdgamble555/adv-firestore-functions/README.md

 }
 ```

-These are automatically used in the source code, so you don't need them for any of these functions out-of-the-box.
+*Note*: The above check functions are automatically used in the source code, so you don't need them for any of these functions out-of-the-box.

 **valueChange** to see if a field has changed: